nstseek/react-autocomplete-demo/questions.md

 8. Q: How many arguments does setState take and why is it async.

    A: setState in class components take up to two arguments but it does not need two arguments to work properly.
-The second argument is usually a callback that runs when the state gets updated while the first one is the new state content.
+The second argument is usually a callback that runs when the state gets updated while the first one is the new state content. setState does not immediately updates the component state.
+It flags to React that the state needs to be updated, React will update the state when it finds convenient, triggering a re-render.
+You can find more info about it [here](https://legacy.reactjs.org/docs/react-component.html#:~:text=setState()%20does%20not%20always%20immediately%20update%20the%20component.%20It%20may%20batch%20or%20defer%20the%20update%20until%20later.)

 9. Q: List the steps needed to migrate a Class to Function Component.